OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 Simple Cloud Provisioning Model
 -----------------------------------------------------------------------------

-In the simple infrastructure provisioning model, Users are considered as "Cloud Consumers" and are much more limited in their operations.
-These VDC Users access a very simple and simplified web interface that allows them to launch Virtual Machines from pre-defined Templates and Images.
+In the simple infrastructure provisioning model, the Cloud is offering infrastructure as a service to individual users.
+Users are considered as "Cloud Consumers" and are much more limited in their operations.These VDC Users access a very simple and simplified web interface that allows them to launch Virtual Machines from pre-defined Templates and Images.
 They can access their VMs, and perform basic operations like shutdown.
 The changes made to a VM disk can be saved back, but new Images cannot be created from scratch.

 VDCs are used by the Cloud Administrator to isolate users and allocate resources but are not offered on-demand.